NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Implementation details

-\paragraph{Model} The basis of our implementation is the NanoGPT implementation of \citet{Karpathy2025nanoGPT}, which provides a concise implementation of the GPT-2 \cite{radford2019language} model.
+The basis of our implementation is the NanoGPT implementation of \citet{Karpathy2025nanoGPT}, which provides a concise implementation of the GPT-2 \citep{radford2019language} model.
 We do not use bias in the normalization layers and feed-forward MLPs of the transformer module.
-For positional encoding of the Cartesian coordinates, we employ Fourier features \cite{tancik2020fourier} as implemented in \citet{wang2025simplefold}.
-We experimented with qk-normalization and rotary position embeddings \cite{su2024roformer}, but did not find improved results.
+For positional encoding of the Cartesian coordinates, we employ Fourier features \citep{tancik2020fourier} as implemented in \citet{wang2025simplefold}.
+We experimented with qk-normalization and rotary position embeddings \citep{su2024roformer}, but did not find improved results.
 We found additive pooling to be the most effective pooling strategy, but also tried mean and attention pooling.
 We also tried local attention, defined by a radius graph, instead of full attention over all atom nodes, which led to performance degradation.
 Inclusion of charged states into the atom type vocabulary did not lead to model improvement.
 Since our model architecture is not $SE(3)$-equivariant, we augment data samples by random rotation, which stabilizes the training.
-We also experimented with random translations, but did not observe an increase in model performance.
-The flow matching head is the same adaptive layer-norm MLP as used in \citet{Li2024AutoregressiveImageGenerationWithoutVQ}, which was also used in the QUETZAL model \cite{Cheng2025Quetzal} for implementation of the diffusion head.
+The flow matching head is the same adaptive layer-norm MLP as used in \citet{Li2024AutoregressiveImageGenerationWithoutVQ}, which was also used in the QUETZAL model \citep{Cheng2025Quetzal} for implementation of the diffusion head.